Daily Type 2 Diabetes Kit

 Emergency Fast-Acting Carbohydrates and Glucagon

-For treating hypoglycemia, severe low-blood sugar, pack fast-acting carbs such as hard candy, fruit juice, regular soda, glucose tablets or gels.
-You can also be prescribed an Injectable form of glucagon, the opposite of insulin, to treat severe hypoglycemia.
+For treating hypoglycemia, severe low-blood sugar, pack fast-acting carbs such as hard candy, fruit juice, regular soda, glucose tablets, or gels.
+You can also be prescribed nasal glucagon, which raises your blood sugar to treat severe hypoglycemia.